Learn more about Personal Pensions

 Estimate how much is in your emergency fund

-We recommend you have around three month’s expenses saved up for emergencies as this can help you avoid taking on short-term debt for the unexpected.
+We recommend you have around three month’s expenses saved up for emergencies as this can help you avoid taking on short-term liabilities for the unexpected.
 If you don’t, our Stocks & Shares ISA and General Investment Accounts could be the place to start, as you can access your money in 7-10 days.

-Estimate your assets and debts
+Estimate your assets and liabilities

 We’ll ask you how much you have in assets, such as a home, savings or other investments.
-We’ll then balance this against any debts you have, for example a mortgage, loan or credit card.
+We’ll then balance this against any liabilities you have, for example a mortgage, loan or credit card.
 If you have more debts than assets it might benefit you to pay these off before investing, especially if the debt is expensive.

 Tell us if you’ve invested before